Montreal

 Our very first Tourist Scavenger Hunt launched in Old Montreal in 2017.
 We’ve added many more since then, and more are planned!

-A Tourist Scavenger Hunts is a 2-3 hour self-guided walking tour with instructions through our mobile website on your smartphone.
+A Tourist Scavenger Hunt is a 2-3 hour self-guided walking tour with instructions through our mobile website on your smartphone.
 You’ll learn the history of a city or neighborhood, and the significance of various sites, monuments, and names.
 Also, you’ll enjoy solving our various challenges at almost every stop along the way.

 Our Tours